tony-albanese/ci-project-5-nonnas-kitchen-api/README.md

 + As a developer using Nonna's Kitchen backend to build applications, I want an endpoint to **search recipes ** so that my users can see the data they want without me having to query the database manually.
 + As a developer using Nonna's Kitchen backend to build applications, I want an endpoint to like a recipe so that I can have my users mark content they like without having to query the database manually.
 + As a developer using Nonna's Kitchen backend to build applications, I want an endpoint to comment on a recipe so that I can have my users shaire their opinions on content.
++ As a developer using Nonna's Kitchen backend to build applications, I want to have an endpoint for users to rate a Recipe so that I can give them a way to evaulate content without having to query the database myself.

 # Database Design
 ## Models
 The **User** model is an extension of the **AbstractUser** model from Django authorization app.
 The reason for doing so is to make it easier to customize the User model should the need arize.
 In Django, it is exceedingly difficult, if not impossible, to modify the User object in the middle of a project without resetting the database.
 Using a custom model from the start, even if unmodified, should make future changes much less painful.